Azure/k8s-best-practices/Security.md

     > Concepts that can be applied to ensure security isolation for different workloads
     > Separating Subscriptions, Resource Groups, Azure RBAC, Service Accounts and Secrets

-- [ ] :fire: Cluster vs Namespace isolation
+- [ ] :fire: Cluster vs Nodes vs Namespace isolation
 - [ ] :fire: Azure service principals and MSI
 - [ ] :cloud: Dedicated nodes / hyper-v isolation on Nodes

+## Setting up environments

+    >

+- [ ] :fire: Inbound/ Outbound traffic (Forced Tunneling)
+- [ ] :fire: Setting up RBAC

 ## Securing a cluster

     > Understanding the cluster attack surface
-    > Securing Service Accounts and secrets
+    > Concepts that can be applied to configure and bootstrap authentication in azure
+    > Minimizing the blast radius by applying least priviliges inside and outside the cluster
     > Securing and maintaining host vms
     > Monitoring and securing security events and logs

 - [ ] :boom: Master Endpoint security in AKS / ACS-Engine
 - [ ] :boom: Securing access to host vms
+- [ ] :boom: Configure RBAC
+- [ ] :boom: Continous security using tools like Aqua, NeuVektor, Twistlock, SysDig
+- [ ] :boom: Configure "dev" namespaces with permissions, rolebindings resource quotas and users
 - [ ] :boom: Upgrading and mainting hosts, apparmor, linux capabilities filter, os security patching
 - [ ] :fire: Evaluation of security benchbmarks like KubeBench / CSI
+- [ ] :cloud: Maintenance of certificate and key rotation, cleanup of docker registry
 - [ ] :cloud: Security Impact of activating addons and dashboard
-- [ ] :cloud: Encrypted service to service communication
+- [ ] :cloud: Encrypted service to service communication across nodes
 - [ ] :cloud: Service Endpoints for PaaS Service lockdown

-## Ensuring Authentication/ Authorization

-    > Concepts that can be applied to configure and bootstrap authentication in azure
-    > Understanding Azure AD setup and the risk impact on security
-    > Minimizing the blast radius by applying least priviliges inside and outside the cluster

-- [ ] :fire: Azure AD Service Accounts and Groups
-- [ ] :fire: Maintaining Secrets

 ## Securing Workloads